Every young European aged between 18 and 30 years old. It is possible for non-EU residents to join too, when specified into the project itself.

 In September 2016, the European Solidarity Corps were born to improve the former European Voluntary Service and provide even more possibilities to the European youth.
+From back then, it has developed and spread to many fields of action.

 All European citizens aged between 18 and 30 can participate in the European Solidarity Corps.
 They must be legally resident in the EU Member States or the following Partner Countries: